rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-device-sdk-c-intro.md

     ...
 ```

 You pass a copy of the device connection string you obtained from the device explorer tool to this function.
 You also designate the communications protocol to use.
-This example uses MQTT, but AMQP and HTTP are also options.
+This example uses MQTT, but AMQP and HTTPS are also options.

 When you have a valid **IOTHUB\_CLIENT\_HANDLE**, you can start calling the APIs to send and receive messages to and from IoT Hub.